-Theme & Objectives
+Theme & Outcomes

 Submissions from all levels of practice and areas of expertise are encouraged.
 Abstracts undergo peer-review by 3 members of the Scholarly Review Committee (SRC).
 Please carefully read the following instructions as incomplete submissions will not be sent to reviewers for consideration.

-Select all that apply and your abstract will be reviewed based on your presentation format selections of first choice, second choice and so on.
-You are still welcome to submit for only one type of presentation (ie, poster or concurrent session) in the First Choice dropdown, and it will be reviewed for that presentation type only.
+Select all that apply and your abstract will be reviewed based on your selections of first choice, second choice and so on.
+You are welcome to submit for only one type of presentation (ie, poster or concurrent session) in the first choice dropdown, and it will be reviewed for that presentation type only.
 Review the format descriptions and complete the online submission process for the selected type of presentation.
 Presentation proposals must be submitted online by the deadline in order to be considered for review.

 Each Submission must include:

-A 50-word Presentation Summary for printing
+- A 50-word Presentation Summary for printing

-Each presenter must provide:
+Each listed author must provide:

-Biographical information including credentials and educational background
+- Biographical information including credentials and educational background

-Recording and Abstract Publication release forms
+- Recording and Abstract Publication release forms

-If you are selected to present, you will be expected to sign an author agreement which states that you will comply with the listed deadlines and presenter guidelines.
+If you are selected to present, you will be expected to sign a presenter agreement which states that you will comply with the listed deadlines and presenter guidelines.
 Failure to meet the required deadlines and presenter guidelines may result in the cancellation of your presentation and/or loss of your presenter discount.
 All selected presentations will be reviewed by an APNA Nurse Planner for adherence to ANCC Commission on Accreditation CE provider guidelines.

 The American Psychiatric Nurses Association is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.